Ad Blocker Detected

-APS and TEMED in SDS-PAGE are used to polymerize the Acrylamide gel.
-During electrophoresis by SDS-PAGE, Acrylamide and Bisacrylamide are used to form a gel matrix.
-Acrylamide forms a polymeric chain like structure in which bisacrylamide creates a cross linking.
-Thus, it gives the overall gel-like matrix with varying pore size depending upon the concentration of bisacrylamide.
+APS and TEMED are the polymerization starting components basically used in the polyacrylamide gel electrophoresis.
+During the polyacrylamide gel electrophoresis, acrylamide and bisacrylamide are added to form a gel matrix.
+Acrylamide forms polymers in which bisacrylamide creates a cross-linking.
+Thus, it gives the overall gel-like matrix with varying pore sizes depending upon the concentration of bisacrylamide.

-An electrophoresis is an analytical tool used in the biochemistry laboratory to separate and characterize proteins and nucleic acids based on their net molecular charge to mass ratio.
+Electrophoresis is an analytical tool used in the biochemistry laboratory to separate and characterize proteins and nucleic acids based on their net molecular charge to mass ratio.
 There are different types of electrophoresis like capillary electrophoresis, agarose gel electrophoresis, polyacrylamide gel electrophoresis, etc. Polyacrylamide gel electrophoresis can be of two types; denaturing and non-denaturing.

-SDS-PAGE is a denaturing polyacrylamide gel electrophoresis, frequently used in the biochemistry laboratory to separate and characterize proteins and enzymes.
+SDS-PAGE is a denaturing polyacrylamide gel electrophoresis, frequently used in the biochemistry laboratory to separate and characterize proteins.
 In this type of electrophoresis, sodium dodecyl sulfate (SDS) is used to denature the protein and provide equal mass to charge ratio so as to allow the protein to move constantly through the gel based on their molecular weight.
-In SDS, 2-mercaptoethanol is also used to cleave the disulfide linkage if any present.
+In SDS-PAGE, 2-mercaptoethanol is also added to cleave the disulfide linkage if any present.

 Electrophoresis can also be carried out in non-denaturing conditions, without using denaturing agents like SDS and 2-mercaptoethanol.
 This is called a non-denaturing PAGE or Native-PAGE.
 In the non-denaturing condition, proteins are separated in their native structure and different proteins with their intact subunits migrate through the gel.

-APS and TEMED are not only used in the SDS-PAGE, but also in the native PAGE.
-However, in some cases instead of using APS and TEMED, riboflavin can be used as a polymerization starting material.
+APS and TEMED are not only used in the SDS-PAGE but also in the native PAGE.
+However, in some cases, instead of using APS and TEMED, riboflavin can be used as a polymerization starting material.
 Riboflavin is a part of vitamin B and is photosensitive.
-In the presence of UV ray, it can generate free radicals to initiate polymerization of the Acrylamide and bisacrylamide and the process is called as photopolymerization.
+In the presence of UV rays, it can generate free radicals to initiate polymerization of the Acrylamide and bisacrylamide and the process is called photopolymerization.